SatoriCyber/dac-tools/monitoring/datastores/postgresql/README.md

 ## Prerequisites:
+Make sure the following tools are installed on your system:
-- terraform
+- Terraform
-- docker
+- Docker

 ## Configure:
-Provide the values specified in values.tf file using the following methods:
+Provision the values specified in values.tf file using one of the standard terraform methods:
-- input them after running tf apply
+- Run ```terraform apply``` and provide values at the prompt
-- export them using TF_VALUES_\<varName>
+- Export values via the shell using TF_VALUES_\<varName>
-- provide values file and run terraform apply -var-file=\<valuesPath>
+- Create a values file and run ```terraform apply -var-file=\<valuesPath>```

 ## How to run:
 - terraform init